 IV.
-Merit Criteria
+Selection Criteria

 The primary components of the Memphis Innovation Corridor project will have a positive and long-term impact on the City of Memphis and the region.
-Collectively, they will provide for needed and efficient transportation connections between downtown, employment centers, medical facilities, residences, and tourist attractions, and will provide overall improvements to the regional transit service that MATA currently offers.
+Collectively, they will provide for needed and efficient transportation connections between Downtown, employment centers, universities, medical facilities, residences, and tourist attractions, and will provide overall improvements to the regional transit service that MATA currently offers.